Understanding the Steps Involved in Setting Up a Study to Support Tracking of Investigational Products (IP)

 - The site-level workflow contact information is not needed because each site will have its own contact.
 The site contact is named in the site inventory contact form within the Site Manager under the website host menu.
 If that form does not exist in your Site Manager, it can easily be imported from the Inventory Forms public form library.

-Define product Types
+Define Product Types

-This is necessary to give a name to each type of product, if there are multiple types.
+It is necessary to give a name to each type of product, if there are multiple types.

 Importing An Inventory List